wesleyem/th57/QOD.md

 1. Simulated engine failures while splitting shall only be conducted at _____________ OLF.
     1. Santa Rosa
     1. RWOP 3-6

+## Jammed Flight Controls/Other Flight Control Malfunctions

+1. What type of lubrication system does the engine use?
+What is its capacity?
+    1. NFM 2-15
+1. Basic Instrument maneuvers shall not be conducted below _____ feet MSL (____ feet MSL at night), except on a published departure or approach procedure.
+    1. 1000; 1500
+    1. RWOP 9-1

 ## High Frequency Vibrations